example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 This is a new feature and we currently have very few application with upstream data info.

-### Request for tinydata
+## Request for Tiny Data!

-So, here is our **Call for tiny data**.
+So, here is our **call for tiny data**.

+We have tinydata for *some* applications:

+    ls -la data/ | wc -l
+      179

-We have tinydata for *some* applications, the ones we needed or found interesting, but we don't know what people might be interested to.
+the common ones or what we needed or found interesting.

-Or what OS support they would like.

-Or for what applications they want the option to choose native or upstream packages.
+Still there's more.

+A lot of wonderful applications that would be great to be able to install on a shell command:

+    tp install wonderapp

+or manage with a Puppet define:

+    tp::install { 'wonderapp': }

+On any Linux, and maybe Mac and Windows.

+With the quick choice of using the default OS packages, the app upstream repo or any other repo might be configured.

+    tp::install { 'wonderapp':
+      upstream_repo => true|false,
+    }

 We know we can add new data very easily, and relatively quickly.

-Just open a [ticket on Github](https://github.com/example42/tinydata/issues){:target="_blank"}, either with the name of the app you want to manage with Tiny Puppet, or which ones needs fixing, support for new OS versions, or data for upstream packages.

-And if you feel brave enough, submit your tinydata to improve the app and os coverage.
+We don't know what application interests you.

+Please engage with, in effort order:

+- **Let us know**, in any way (tweet, comment, mail, voice) what app you would like to quickly manage via tp
+- **Open a [ticket on Github](https://github.com/example42/tinydata/issues){:target="_blank"}** for a new app support.
+Possibly provide context and relevant information
+- **Open a [ticket](https://github.com/example42/tinydata/issues){:target="_blank"}** for incorrect, incomplete or not updated existing tiny data
+- Do directly the work with updated tinydata and submit a **[Pull Request](https://github.com/example42/tinydata/pulls){:target="_blank"}**

+Our goal is, on any OS, to:

+    tp install everything

+Now **let's define everything**!